wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

    - The unique index ensures values are unique in the indexed column.

 ### Filter index
+- **Alias**
+   - Partial index
+   - Conditional index
+- **Concepts**
+   - Only creates index on a subset or specific range of data.
+   - Enhances performance and save storage space when dealing with large tables where only a small portion of data is accessed frequently.

 ### Bitmap index
 ### Spatial index
 ### Full-text index